 Emerging topic: The COVID-19 pandemic

-A promising approach for the rapid development of a cure for COVID-19 and many other diseases are mRNA vaccines.
-Several interviews of HIRI scientists regarding the advantages, characteristics and application possibilities of these innovative vaccines and the current state of research at the HIRI can be found in the following articles and the video interview with Prof Jörg Vogel (German only).
+A promising approach for rapidly developing a cure for COVID-19 and many other diseases are mRNA vaccines.
+More about the advantages and possible applications of these innovative vaccines and the current state of research is available in the following interviews and in the video interview with Professor Jörg Vogel at the beginning of the page.

 Further information on SARS-CoV-2 and the research efforts undertaken by our parent center, the Helmholtz Centre for Infection Research can be found here.

 "We need to fully understand the course of the infection as well as the ensuing host response to help healthcare professionals to treat high-risk patients.
 The analysis of virus-host interactions on the single-cell level could be key, it would allow us to pinpoint molecular factors and cellular pathways for prioritizing drug targets."